richvergo/subtract/Test-Plan.md

   - Checklist item marked DONE only if all tasks are DONE.
   - Checklist reverts to OPEN if a task is reopened.

-- **Upload parsing**
+- **Manual checklist creation**
-  - File must contain at least 1 valid row.
+  - Checklist items can be created with required fields.
-  - Reject files missing required headers.
+  - Tasks can be added to checklist items.

 ---